stevencombs/retrocombs.github.io/_drafts/2023-03-05-nabu-surprises.md

 6. [Arcade Shopper NABU Cable](https://www.arcadeshopper.com/wp/store/#!/NABU-DIN5-RJ45-cable-with-DB9-adapter-for-RS422-connection-to-Nabu/p/530710449/category=144933272)

 Let's look at ten things about the NABU that surprised this Commodore enthusiast, starting with the NABU’s industrial design.

 ## 1. Industrial Design
 The NABU form factor is substantial when compared with Commodore computers of the same period.
 Commodore's bread bin case looks toylike next to the rugged metal VCR-sized NABU case.
-You can tell designers of the NABU created the "set-top-box" computer to look at home in a rack with 1980s video tape recorders and hi-fi audio equipment.
+You can tell designers of the NABU created the "set-top-box" computer to look at home in a rack with 1980s video tape recorders and hi-fi audio equipment and then dangled a keyboard off the box and lets take a look at that keyboard.

 <!-- Insert image form manual along with racks of A/V equipment from 1980s -->